Tibetan culture: Architecture and monastic architecture

 The events that took place in Tibet in the twentieth century exacted a heavy toll on Tibetan monastic architecture.

 Under the 13th Dalai Lama, the Tengyeling monastery was demolished in 1914 for seeking to come to terms with the Chinese.
 Under Regent Taktra, the Sera monastery was bombarded with howitzers and ransacked by the Tibetan army in 1947 for siding with former regent Reting.

-It is important to see that Sera monastery was by no means destroyed but only looted partially.
-The major destruction happened during the Cultural Revolution.
+Although the Sera monastery remained intact, it was looted partially.
+Its major destruction took place during the Cultural Revolution.
 China's Cultural Revolution resulted in the deterioration or loss of Buddhist monasteries, both by intentional destruction and through lack of protection and maintenance.

-Starting in the 1980s, Tibetans have begun to restore those monasteries that survived.
-This has become an international effort.
-Experts are teaching the Tibetans how to restore the building and save the remaining monasteries on the eastern plateau.
+Starting in the 1980s, Tibetans have begun to restore those monasteries that survived, which has since become an international effort.
+Experts are teaching Tibetans how to restore the building and save the remaining monasteries on the eastern plateau.

 Monasteries such as the Kumbum Monastery continue to be affected by Chinese politics.
 Simbiling Monastery was completely flattened in 1967, although it has to some degree been restored.

 Tashi Lhunpo Monastery shows the influence of Mongol architecture.
-Tradruk Temple is one of the oldest in Tibet, said to have been first built in the 7th century during the reign of Songtsen Gampo of the Tibetan Empire (605?-650).
+Tradruk Temple is one of the oldest in Tibet, said to have been first built in the 7th century during the reign of Songtsen Gampo of the Tibetan Empire (ca. 605-650).
 Jokhang was also originally built under Songsten Gampo.
 Jokhang Temple is the most splendid surviving building of the Tubo period in Tibet and also the earliest civil structural building in Tibet.
 It integrated the architectural styles of Tibet, Tang dynasty of China, Nepal, and India, and has become a model of Tibetan religious architecture for thousands of years.
 Tsurphu Monastery was founded by Düsum Khyenpa, 1st Karmapa Lama (1110–1193) in 1159, after he visited the site and laid the foundation for an establishment of a seat there by making offerings to the local protectors, dharmapalas and genius loci.
 In 1189 he revisited the site and founded his main seat there.
 The monastery grew to hold 1000 monks.
 Tsozong Gongba Monastery is a small shrine built around the fourteenth century Palcho Monastery was founded in 1418 and known for its kumbum which has 108 chapels on its four floors.
 Chokorgyel Monastery, founded in 1509 the 2nd Dalai Lama once housed 500 monks but was completely destroyed during the Cultural Revolution.

 Ramoche Temple is an important temple in Lhasa.
 The original building complex was strongly influenced by Tang dynasty architectural style as it was first built by Han Chinese architects in the middle of the 7th century.
 Princess Wencheng took charge of this project and ordered the temple be erected facing east to show her homesickness.